Military Domestic Violence Attorneys in Colorado Springs

 - Bar the accused from entering base and other military installations.

-What Are the Military Penalties for Domestic Violence?
+What Are the Military Penalties for Domestic Violence in Colorado?

 The military can impose various punitive and administrative penalties on members who are found guilty of domestic violence.
 These will vary according to the circumstances of the case.
 However, they can include (and may not be limited to):